-Boys lost weight but in good health as Thai cave rescue restores faith
+Thai boys skinnier but in good health after 'extraordinary' cave rescue

 “It’s hard to imagine anything more frightening than being trapped underground in the dark, let alone having your children trapped underground in the dark,” Turnbull told the Queensland Press Club.

-Reporting by Panu Wongcha-um and John Geddie in CHIANG RAI; Additional reporting by Amy Sawitta Lefevre, Panarat Thepgumpanat and Chayut Setboonsarng in BANGKOK, and Colin Packham in SYDNEY; Writing by Amy Sawitta Lefevre; Editing by Paul Tait
+Reporting by Panu Wongcha-um, Patpicha Tanakasempipat, James Pomfret and John Geddie in CHIANG RAI; Additional reporting by Amy Sawitta Lefevre, Panarat Thepgumpanat and Chayut Setboonsarng in BANGKOK, and Colin Packham in SYDNEY; Writing by Amy Sawitta Lefevre and John Geddie; Editing by Paul Tait